open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 kubectl apply --namespace otel-demo -f https://raw.githubusercontent.com/open-telemetry/opentelemetry-demo/main/kubernetes/opentelemetry-demo.yaml
 ```

+{{% alert title="Note" color="info" %}}

+The OpenTelemetry Demo Kubernetes manifests do not support being upgraded from
+one version to another.
+If you need to upgrade the demo, you must first delete
+the existing resources and then install the new version.

+{{% /alert %}}

+{{% alert title="Note" color="info" %}}

-> **Note** These manifests are generated from the Helm chart and are provided
+These manifests are generated from the Helm chart and are provided for
-> for convenience.
+convenience.
 It is recommended to use the Helm chart for installation.

+{{% /alert %}}

 ## Use the Demo